venkytv/botmand/BOT-WRITING-GUIDE.md

     message.
 The follow-up message will automatically create the thread in Slack.

-For an example on using Botters commands, see [gamebot](examples/gamebot).
+For an example on using BotManD commands, see [gamebot](examples/gamebot).

 ## Things to keep in mind

 * Make sure the bot executable is either line-buffered or unbuffered.
-  Fully buffered output might mean that the bot's output might not be delivered to Botters until a block if filled.
+  Fully buffered output might mean that the bot's output might not be delivered to BotManD until a block if filled.
 Check the [GNU Buffering Concepts manual](https://www.gnu.org/software/libc/manual/html_node/Buffering-Concepts.html) for more details.
   * Shell script are line-buffered by default, but for bots written in other